 The upshot of all of this is: you want to beat everyone in internals and then help everyone for externals, so all your marks get bumped up.

 First and foremost, 2 units of English count towards your ATAR.
 Regardless of how well or how bad, even if it’s your worst subject and you have done 12 units … it’s going to count.
-But this is your 2 best units of English, so if you do Extension 1 and mess up your advanced exam, extension 1 will count and half your advanced will count.
+But these are your 2 best units of English, so if you do Extension 1 and mess up your advanced exam, extension 1 will count and half your advanced will count.

 If we take this made-up student as an example:

-On face value it looks like chemistry isn’t going to count.
+At face value, it looks like chemistry isn’t going to count.
 But this is where scaling comes in.
 Chemistry is a harder course, so it’s known to be ‘high scaling’, meaning if you do well in it, it will boost your ATAR.
 Legal Studies is an easier course so even though they did well chemistry might count instead.

 The HSC system can be quite complex, and understanding what's going on can be very daunting for new students and parents.
-If you ever need some assistance with HSC studies or subject specific help, KIS Academics tutors have a thorough understanding of their subjects and can assist in understanding curriculum requirements.
+If you ever need some assistance with HSC studies or subject-specific help, KIS Academics tutors have a thorough understanding of their subjects and can assist in understanding curriculum requirements.
 Our tutors are able to provide materials and teaching on how to prepare for HSC internal and external assessments.
-Learn about our HSC tutoring and book a free study skills consultation with a KIS Academics tutor here.
+Learn about our HSC tutoring and book a free study skills consultation with a KIS Academics tutor.